Sebahattin Öztürk: Minister of the Interior

 On 15 September 2014, he was appointed as the Undersecretary to the Interior Ministry, vacating his position as Governor of Antalya for this reason.
 With the Constitution requiring that the serving partisan Minister should vacate his position to his or her Undersecretary at least three months before a general election, Öztürk took over from Efkan Ala as Minister of the Interior on 7 March 2015 and is due to serve until a new government is formed after the election.
 The other ministers who replaced partisan ministers due to the constitutional requirement were Kenan İpek, who replaced Bekir Bozdağ as the Minister of Justice and Feridun Bilgin, replacing Lütfi Elvan as the Transport, Maritime and Communications Minister.

 Despite being the Minister of the Interior, it was alleged that Efkan Ala continued as the de facto Minister despite resigning in March, working directly with President Recep Tayyip Erdoğan behind closed doors to secure necessary preparations for the Justice and Development Party (AKP) in time for the 2015 general election.
 Such preparations apparently included an allegedly staged operation in Ağrı Province against the Kurdish separatist PKK organisation in order to increase the AKP's popularity.

 Labour Day protests

-On 1 May 2015, he was criticised for endorsing and committing to carry out a series of decisions made by the Governor of İstanbul in relation to the planned May Day protests in Taksim Square.
+On 1 May 2015, he was criticised for endorsing and committing to carry out a series of decisions made by the Governor of Istanbul in relation to the planned May Day protests in Taksim Square.
 The police response to Labour day protests in Turkey have been accused of being notoriously heavy-handed, with the government taking the decision to close of Taksim Square entirely in preparation for Labour Day 2015.